Accepted for Exchange, Research, or Internship

 The pre-departure orientation is a mandatory condition of your program acceptance.
 There are 2 parts you will be expected to complete.

 You will be registered into a D2L Pre-Departure Orientation course.
-You must review each module, watch the videos fully, and complete the quizzes.
+You must pass each module with a grade of a minimum of 80%.
 Modules include academic information, health & safety abroad, budgeting advice, how to apply for student loans for your program, and more!

 In addition to the mandatory modules, you will also receive a student handbook in D2L.
 We recommend saving a copy to your laptop/phone: the handbook is full of useful resources in case you have questions arise while travelling, as well as contact instructions in case of an emergency.
 (If you run into any challenges abroad, please contact both your host university advisor and your UCalgary Global Learning advisor for advice & support.)

-This live session is designed to supplement the D2L modules with a heavier focus on cultural awareness and your personal development during your time abroad.
-As this is an in-person meeting, it's also a great opportunity to meet students going to the same region that you are!
+This mandatory live session is designed to supplement the D2L modules with a heavier focus on cultural awareness and your personal development during your time abroad.
+As this is an in-person event, attendance is required to be "cleared for travel" by the University, it's also a great opportunity to meet students going to the same region that you are!

 Save the date for:

-Saturday October 5, 2024 - Pre-Departure Day for students going abroad in the winter semester
+TBC October 2026 - Pre-Departure Day for students going abroad in the winter semester (partial day event, details about exact time, location, etc. will be sent to accepted students in September).

 There are two mandatory forms required for all exchange, research, and internship students to sign before you travel: the Participation Agreement and the International Travel Waiver.
 Copies of these forms can be found in your RAISA registration for you to review in advance.
 On the Travel Waiver, you will be prompted to review the Government of Canada’s Travel Advisory and International SOS Report for your destination country.